 Stunning is a word that comes to mind when speaking about the Adobe Guadalupe Winery in El Porvenir.
 The graciousness of an old hacienda style permeates even the breeze and brings together the history of the valley, wine tasting and pure relaxation.
 A full weekend stay in the hacienda itself will take care of all the heart desires.
 The added feature is the guided horseback tours on the exquisite Azteca horses.
 If this were not enough, add the El Jardin patio restaurant and the very fun and popular food truck.
-Come to Adobe Guadalupe, step into Tru Miller’s dream, guided by Omar Acosta, and prepare to
+Come to Adobe Guadalupe, step into Tru Miller’s dream, guided by Omar Acosta, and prepare to stay the afternoon.

 Many of the wines are named for angels and the story of how that came to be weaves loving devotion with Mexican tradition.
 It combines a mother’s love for her son and his dream of one day coming to Mexico.
 His dream was never realized, but when it was time for retirement, Donald and Tru Miller chose Baja California to fulfill that dream.
 A lush vineyard paired with beautiful horses brought the dream into reality called Adobe Guadalupe.